University of King's College: Early and mid-20th century

-In the formative years of King's College, many more types of degrees were offered than the institution offers today; for example, the University of New Brunswick Faculty of Law traces its history to the "King's College Law School" that was established in 1892 in Saint John, New Brunswick by King's College (Windsor).
+In the formative years of King's College, many more types of degrees were offered than the institution offers today; for example, the University of New Brunswick Faculty of Law traces its history to the "King's College Law School" that was established in 1892 by King's College (in Windsor).
 While the University of King's College has never lost nor relinquished interest in these granting powers, they are held in abeyance due to agreements with the University of King's College's partner, Dalhousie University, as part of the agreement to allow the portion of Dalhousie's campus to be used by the University of King's College.

-Consolidation was a way to strengthen this small and financially insecure institution.
-In the early part of this century, professional education expanded beyond the traditional fields of theology, law and medicine.
-Graduate training based on the German-inspired American model of specialized course work and the completion of a research thesis was introduced.
+In addition, professional education in the 19th century expanded beyond the traditional fields of theology, law, and medicine — thus, graduate training based on the German model of specialized course work and the completion of a research thesis was introduced at the school.

 In 1923, the former site of King's College in Windsor was designated a National Historic Site.

 When World War II broke out, King's was requisitioned by the military for the training of naval officers between 1941 and 1945.
 King's functioned as a "stone frigate", providing a facility for navigation training before officers were sent to their ships.
 This role is highlighted in the 1943 Hollywood feature film, Corvette K-225, a part of which was filmed on the University campus.
 The academic life of the College carried on during those years elsewhere in Halifax, aided by Dalhousie University and the United Church's Pine Hill Divinity Hall.
-In reflection of this naval past, the student bar on campus is known as the HMCS King's Wardroom, often referred to as "the Wardroom" or "the Wardy".
+In reflection of this naval past, the student bar on campus is known as the HMCS King's Wardroom, often referred to as "The Wardroom" or "The Wardy".